-- (1) If the Executive Vice President determines not to debar the contractor, the Executive Vice President shall provide a written determination to the contractor stating that the contractor shall not be debarred. - (2) If the Executive Vice President decides to debar the contractor, the Executive Vice President shall prepare and provide to the contractor via certified mail a written Determination to Debar ("DTD") stating that (i) the contractor has been debarred as of the date of the determination; (ii) the period of debarment; (iii) the reasons for the debarment; and (iv) the facts found by the Vice President.
+- (1) If the Executive Vice President determines not to debar the contractor, he/she shall provide a written determination to the contractor stating that the contractor shall not be debarred. - (2) If the Executive Vice President decides to debar the contractor, he/she shall prepare and provide to the contractor via certified mail a written Determination to Debar ("DTD") stating that (i) the contractor has been debarred as of the date of the determination; (ii) the period of debarment; (iii) the reasons for the debarment; and (iv) the facts found by the Executive Vice President.
 The DTD will also advise the contractor that it may, but is not required to, appeal the decision to the CEO by submitting a written notice of appeal within fifteen (15) days of the date of the DTD. - (3) If the contractor does not submit a notice of appeal within the fifteen (15) day period set forth above, the debarment is final.